saasbook/esaasbook/index.rst

 from UCLA, which awarded him an Outstanding Engineer- ing Academic Alumni Award.
 He grew up in California, and for fun he enters sporting events with his two adult sons, including weekly soccer games and charity bike rides.

 Content
 ==================
+The following content is protected under the creative commons license.
+You may download the authors’ work and share as long as you credit the authors.
+You may not change the contents of the book in any way or use it commercially.

 .. toctree::
    intro/preface/index